STEP-BY-STEP PROPOSAL PROCESS

 Organizations may submit a proposal for only one deadline within a 12-month period.
 For example, if a proposal is submitted for the November 1 deadline, the organization must wait until the following November 1 deadline to submit another proposal.

 If your organization meets our funding criteria, you are eligible to submit a proposal.
 The Foundation requires that all organizations use the Washington Grantmakers' Common Grant Application or submit your proposal through our online application system.
-See Apply Online for more details.
+To ensure submission of a complete application, in paper or online, please see Submitting An Application.
 If you have difficulty downloading the application, please call our office at (202) 223-3100 to have a copy emailed, faxed or mailed to you.

-Arts and Humanities applicants are now required to submit historical, financial and organizational data into the DC Cultural Data Project, which will generate a funder report for the Foundation.
-Further details can be found here.
+Arts and Humanities applicants are required to submit historical, financial and organizational data from the past two years into the DC Cultural Data Project, which will generate a funder report for the Foundation.
+The Cafritz Funder Report must be submitted as an attachment to your grant application.
+Further details can be found at DC Cultural Data Project.